 "OK see, that confirms it."

 "I'm telling you.
 They're not serious.
 Why would they hire that weirdo and not guys like us?"

 "Who says they're not?
 Besides you."

 "Everyone!
 If this thing with Jovial is true, than he's the only one.
-Have you ever heard of anyone else under 40?"
+Have you ever heard of anyone else?"

-"My dad says that many people got jobs up there before 40, and even get to move there permanently after they turned forty.
+"My dad says that many people got jobs up there, and even got to move there permanently after they turned forty.
 He said half the people he knew as a kid, now live up there, and he hasn't seen them in years."